The Swan (TV series): Critical response

-‘‘you go, girl’’ notion of consumer choice.The Swan attracted further criticism internationally as British comedian and writer Charlie Brooker launched attacks on it during his Channel 4 show You Have Been Watching, where guest Josie Long suggested the show be renamed "The bullies were right".
+Cultural impact

 In 2013, second-season contestant Lorrie Arias spoke publicly about problems she attributed to her participation in The Swan, including unresolved surgery complications and mental health problems she says were exacerbated by her appearance on the program.

 In 2010, Entertainment Weekly ranked the program the worst reality television show ever produced.

+It was also the subject of the first episode of the 2024 VICE docuseries Dark Side of Reality TV.